 I suggest keeping as many things as possible off the counters, to make prepping, cooking and cleaning easier day to day.
 If you have to keep things on the counter, I suggest using a tray so items can be moved off the counter easier and quicker.

 The few tips offered here are meant to begin your spring cleaning and organizing journey and are in no way extensive!

-If you would like more help thinking about your spaces, creating a vision for your home and setting realistic cleaning and organizing goals for resetting your home, go here to purchase "The Home Reset" guide and workbook that is meant to take you from conceptualization to executing on your vision for your space.
+If you would like more help thinking about your spaces, creating a vision for your home and setting realistic cleaning and organizing goals for resetting your home, go here to purchase "The Home Reset; Guide and Workbook" that is meant to take you from conceptualization to execution on your vision for your space.
 This self-guiding e-book is perfect for you if you're ready to clean and organize your home with intention.